vontive/ai-tech-interview/ReadMe.md

 ## Time Expectation

 This challenge should take approximately **2-4 hours** to complete.
 We value quality over speed—focus on building a well-architected, working solution rather than rushing through it.

+If you do not have a fully working solution after the allotted time period, that's totally fine!
+But be prepared to explain your design choices, and the future changes you would make to complete it.

 ## Questions?